omar-polo/mymenu/mymenu.1.md

 **-P** *padding*

 > Override the padding.
-See the MyMenu.padding resource.
+See the MyMenu.prompt.padding resource.

 **-p** *prompt*